Oyster card: Oyster route validators

+Another example journey where a pink reader reduces the fare for non-Zone 1 travel, is Willesden Junction to Wimbledon, where the default fare costs £3.40 peak and £2.90 off-peak, but a touch at West Brompton will reduce the fare to £2.10 peak and £1.90 off-peak, as it suggests that the journey is made wholly on TfL services instead of using a National Rail service between Clapham Junction and Wimbledon.

-Underground and DLR
+Underground, Overground, Elizabeth line, National Rail and DLR

-Oyster card pay-as-you-go users must "touch in" at the start of a journey by London Underground or DLR, and "touch out" again at the end.
+Oyster card pay-as-you-go users must "touch in" at the start of a journey by London Underground, London Overground, Elizabeth line, National Rail or DLR, and "touch out" again at the end.
 The Oyster card readers automatically calculate the correct fare based on the start and end points of the journey and deduct that fare from the Oyster card.
 Pay-as-you-go funds are also used to cover any additional fares due from season ticket holders who have travelled outside the valid zones of their season ticket (see Travelcards above).
+All these services belong to the same network, users should only touch in once at the beginning of the journey and touch out once at the end of the journey, regardless of the number of changes between Underground, Overground, Elizabeth line, National Rail or DLR trains, unless the change of trains require the user to leave the station and re-enter the system.

 Passengers enter or exit most London Underground stations through ticket barriers which are operated by scanning an Oyster card or inserting a valid ticket.
 Some tube stations (such as those at National Rail interchanges) and DLR stations have standalone validators with no barriers.
 In both instances, pay-as-you-go users are required to touch in and out.

-London Overground

-London Overground services are operated by Arriva on behalf of TfL and Oyster pay-as-you-go users use their cards in the same way as on Underground journeys, touching their card on a card reader at the entry and exit points of their journey to calculate the fare due.

 Buses

-Users must touch the Oyster card only once at the point of boarding: as London buses have a flat fare of £1.65 (which allows for unlimited bus journeys within 62 minutes from the point of touching in), there is no need to calculate an end point of the journey.
+Users must touch the Oyster card only once at the point of boarding: as London buses have a flat fare of £1.75 (which allows for unlimited bus and tram journeys started within 62 minutes from the point of touching in), there is no need to calculate an end point of the journey.

-In July 2016, cash became a deprecated form of payment for travel on London Buses, with TfL heavily promoting the use of a contactless card or Oyster card.
-All major contactless cards are accepted which carry the 'contactless symbol', however tourists are advised to check with their bank before travel for validity details.
+Cash payment has not been accepted on London buses since 6 July 2014, with TfL heavily promoting the use of a contactless card or Oyster card.
+All major cards which carry the 'contactless symbol' are accepted, as is payment by mobile phone payment app.